As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

 Pease began his career at Knight Frank & Rutley as a graduate trainee, before moving to the Central Board of Finance for the Church of England where he ran two funds.
 He moved to Windsor Investment Management in 1987 where he set up and ran the European Unit Trust.
 In 1989 he joined Jupiter, running the Jupiter European fund and heading up a five-strong team.
-He joined New Star in May 2001 and then Henderson when it acquired New Star in 2009 and was a Director of European Equities there from April 2009 - May 2015.
+He joined New Star in May 2001 and then Henderson when it acquired New Star in 2009 and was a Director of European Equities there from 2009-2015.
 In June 2015 Pease set up Crux, bringing his European Special Situations with him from Henderson.
 He holds a BA in General Arts from Durham University.
+Milne graduated from Magdalen College, Oxford with a double first class degree in Engineering Science.
+He began his career in 2002 at KPMG in London where he qualified as a chartered accountant before moving into corporate finance.
+In 2006 he joined New Star Asset Management and in 2009 he transferred to Henderson Global Investors when it bought New Star.
+He worked on the Henderson European Special Situations fund from launch in 2009 and in 2015 he moved to CRUX at the same time as the fund and Pease.

-Richard Pease has 28.5 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.41%.
-During the worst period of relative performance (from September 1990 - February 1993) there was a decline of 18% relative to the index.
-The worst absolute loss has been 40%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.
+Richard Pease / James Milne has 9.5 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been +0.26%.
+During the worst period of relative performance (from September 2016 - March 2019) there was a decline of 12% relative to the index.
+The worst absolute loss has been 22%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 98%.

 |Periods of worst performance|